resiprocate/resiprocate/reConServer_readme.txt

  -aa - enable autoanswer

-  Enabling autoanswer will cause testUA to automatically answer any inbound SIP calls and place them in the lowest numbered conversation currently created.
+  Enabling autoanswer will cause reConServer to automatically answer any inbound SIP calls and place them in the lowest numbered conversation currently created.

  -a <IP Address> - bind SIP transports to this IP address